Last Updated: May 10, 2026

 Sulf-10 is a drug marketed by Novartis and is included in one NDA.

 The generic ingredient in SULF-10 is sulfacetamide sodium.
 There are three drug master file entries for this compound.
-Eleven suppliers are listed for this compound.
+Nine suppliers are listed for this compound.
 Additional details are available on the sulfacetamide sodium profile page.

 AI Deep Research